AKHIL00124/CS360_Lab/Lab_4/README.md

 # Login, Logout and Sign-Up pages
-## you can add and delete users from the menu screen
+## you can add and delete users in the menu screen from the Database